onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 it's not actually 100 pF.
 There's some tolerance level.
 It might be 100 pF plus or minus 10%.
 That means it's really got a range of 90 pF to 110 pF.

-There's a point in Dave Richard's build of the [VK3YE Micro 40 DSB Transceiver] [aa7ee] where he says
+There's a point in Dave Richards's build of the [VK3YE Micro 40 DSB Transceiver] [aa7ee] where he says

 > Pin 1 of Peter’s LM386 is connected to ground via a 47uF cap and